cwfparsonson/trafpy/docs/docs/_build/html/_sources/Tutorial.rst.txt

 - connectivity of job graph.

 You can use the same value and node distributions as before to generate realistic job demands.
-The only difference is that now we will pass additional arguments into :func:`tpg.create_demand_data`.
+The only difference is that now you will pass additional arguments into :func:`tpg.create_demand_data`.
 TrafPy will respond by generating job computation graphs rather than flows as the demands in the returned dictionary.

-Consider that we want to create 10 realistic data centre jobs in the same simple 5-node network as before (but now omitting ``show_fig`` to save page space).
+Consider that you want to create 10 realistic data centre jobs in the same simple 5-node network as before (but now omitting ``show_fig`` to save page space).

 .. nbplot::